spaforms365/spaforms365.github.io/_docs/designer-model.md

 title: Model
 permalink: /docs/designer-model/
 ---
-<code>Model</code> is responsive for SPA Form operations and behaviors.
+<code>Model</code> implements SPA Form operations and behaviors at runtime.
 <br/>
 <br/>
-On practice, complete SPA Form project lays on many (collection) of components and most of them are <b>[form library components](/docs/designer-syslibrary/#syscomponents)</b>.
-Often you will need to design model for only one (root) component in your project.
+On practice, overall SPA Form MVVM model uses collection of components, and most of them are <b>[library components](/docs/designer-syslibrary/#syscomponents)</b>.
+Quite often you will need to design model for only one (root) component in your project and just reuse many library-provided models.

 ### Designer tools for component development
 To on component <code>source code</code>, Designer enables two side-by-side panels: <code>HTML Template</code> and <code>JS Model</code>.
 These two areas on screenshot below are outlined under <code class="option">green border</code>.